Homosexuality in modern sports: 2020s

 In June 2021, Carl Nassib, then of the Las Vegas Raiders, became the first active NFL player to come out as gay.
+He later became the first openly gay player in an NFL playoff game on January 15, 2022.

 In July 2021, Luke Prokop, who was drafted by the Nashville Predators in the 2020 NHL Entry Draft, became the first active player signed to a National Hockey League contract to come out as gay.
+On November 17, 2023, Prokop became the first openly gay player in the American Hockey League's history, by making his first appearance in a game as a player for the Milwaukee Admirals.